The information listed below is a direct excerpt from the 2016-17 Course Catalog.

 The physics major provides depth in the discipline through a series of required courses, as well as the flexibility to choose from a range of electives in physics and related fields.
 This allows students to follow various paths through the major and thus tailor their program of study to best meet their career goals and scientific interests.

 Beyond the two introductory physics courses and the two introductory mathematics courses, ten additional courses are required for the major.
 (Haverford courses may be substituted for Bryn Mawr courses where appropriate.)
 Five of the ten courses must be PHYS 201, 214, 306, and MATH 201, 203.
-In addition, either PHYS 331 or 305 is required as well as the year-long, one-credit Senior Seminar, PHYS 398 offered each fall.
+In addition, either PHYS 331 or 305 is required as well as the half-credit Senior Seminar, PHYS 398 offered each fall.
 PHYS 331 and PHYS 305 are Writing Intensive courses and by completing at least one of them, students can meet the Writing Requirement in the major.
 The remaining three courses must be chosen from among the other 300-level physics courses, one of which may be substituted with any one course from among ASTR 342, 343, and 344, or any 300-level math course, with the approval of the major's advisor.
 Other substitutions from related disciplines such as chemistry, geology, and engineering) may be possible.
 Please consult with the major's advisor to discuss such options.

 PHYS 121, 122